ress/inbox/README.md

   * **name** is the name of the mailbox (ie. "INBOX")
   * **options** is an optional options object
   * **options.readOnly** - if set to true, open the mailbox in read-only mode (downloading messages does not update seen/unseen flag)
-  * **callback** is a callback function to run after the mailbox has been opened.
+  * **callback** *(error, mailbox)* is a callback function to run after the mailbox has been opened.
 Has an error param in case the opening failed and a mailbox param with the properties of the opened mailbox.

 Example